jbreckmckye/nortis/blog/README.md

 I decided to break the project down into three steps:

 1. Create a prototype in a high level language
-2. Port the code into C for a desktop app
+2. Port the code into C for a desktop game
-3. Pick a PSX toolchain, and port the game to PlayStation
+3. Pick a PSX toolchain, and port to PlayStation

 The game needed to be something 2D that could be prototyped in a couple of days.
 I settled for a Tetris clone - I figured that would be complex _enough_ to experience what I wanted to experience.